rikuf2/basic-csharp/src/content/exercises.md

 ## Deadlines

-The course has only the final deadline 1.5.2022, by which exercises have to be done.
-The deadline is automatic and hard.
+The course can have either weekly deadlines or a single deadline at the end, by which exercises have to be done.
+The deadlines are automatic and hard.
+You can find the deadlines from TMC and/or Itslearning.

 ## Advancing on the course